H1ghfield/Minitest-Linux-AP/README.md

 <h2>Part "c"</h2>
 <p>If the user chooses option "c"</p>
 <p>User provides the full path of the directory they would like to remove a file from.
-A command shows what files and directories there are in the provided path.
+A command coded in the script shows what files and directories there are in the provided path.
 User inputs the filename and the script removes the file and show a message that the file was removed.</p><br>

 ``` shell
 if [ $keuze = "c" ]; then